kdonnelly007/dfhack-scripts/docs/gui/journal.rst

 This is particularly useful when you need to take a longer break from the game.
-Having detailed notes makes it much easier to resume your game after a few weekds or months, without losing track of your progress and objectives.
+Having detailed notes makes it much easier to resume your game after a few weeks or months, without losing track of your progress and objectives.

 Supported Features
 ------------------